jms-diaz/DiazFrontDeskApp/README.md

 - `Interfaces`: Contains the interfaces that define contracts for various services in the application.
 - `Repositories`: Contains the repository classes that implement the interfaces for data access and encapsulate database operations.
 - `Data`: Contains the data context class and database migrations.
-- `Scripts`: Contains JavaScript files used in the views.
-- `Content`: Contains CSS files and other static resources.

 ## Usage